AbdLim/flutter_clean_starter_template/README.md

 4. **Run the App:** Use `flutter run` to launch the application on your preferred device or simulator.

+## Dependencies

+This Flutter starter template utilizes the following packages:

+- [go_router](https://pub.dev/packages/go_router): A declarative, package-aware router for Flutter.
+- [flutter_svg](https://pub.dev/packages/flutter_svg): Provides SVG rendering capabilities for Flutter.
+- [flutter_bloc](https://pub.dev/packages/flutter_bloc): Implements the BLoC pattern for state management in Flutter.
+- [equatable](https://pub.dev/packages/equatable): Simplifies equality comparisons for Dart objects.
+- [get_it](https://pub.dev/packages/get_it): A simple service locator for managing dependencies in Dart.
+- [intl](https://pub.dev/packages/intl): Provides internationalization and localization support for Flutter apps.
+- [floor](https://pub.dev/packages/floor): A SQLite abstraction for Flutter with a focus on simplicity and conciseness.
+- [retrofit](https://pub.dev/packages/retrofit): A type-safe HTTP client for Dart using Retrofit annotations.
+- [flutter_hooks](https://pub.dev/packages/flutter_hooks): Provides hooks for Flutter widgets for a more functional approach to stateful widgets.
+- [cached_network_image](https://pub.dev/packages/cached_network_image): Caches network images and loads them efficiently in Flutter apps.
+- [dio](https://pub.dev/packages/dio): A powerful HTTP client for Dart that supports Interceptors, FormData, and more.

+Please refer to each package's documentation for more information on how to use them in your Flutter project.

 ## Project Structure

 The project follows a well-defined folder structure to ensure a maintainable and organized codebase.
 Here is an overview of the main folders: